The purpose-built Library is situated on the ground floor in the Central Building and is staffed by a full time librarian

 Regular stock bulletins are produced and circulated to all years both on paper and electronically.
 A subject magazine awareness service targets GCSE and post-16 classes.
 Printing and photocopying on the networked Library copier/printer is free to students.
 All new students are issued with an Identity Card enabling them to borrow library books.
 Y9, Y10 and Y11 students may borrow four library items for two weeks.
 Y12 and Y13 students can borrow ten items for three weeks.

 The Library induction programme and research-based visits during their academy career ensures that our students have ample opportunity to develop their information literacy skills.
 Reader development, particularly the reading of fiction, is delivered in partnership with the English department.

 In the autumn term many subject departments book their Y12 and Y13 students in to the Library for refresher study and research skills sessions.

 For keen readers the Library offers an academy Book Club for Y7-11.
 The Student Book Club has participated in the Carnegie Medal Shadowing Scheme since 2003.
 All our students are encouraged to recommend stock additions.

 Queensbury staff and the Academy Library

 All Queensbury Staff are members of the School Library.
 We encourage teaching staff to take an active part in reviewing their subject stock and in recommending new publications.
 We provide a current awareness service for our staff, notifying them of new stock and subject magazines.
-In collaboration with our teaching staff we produce Library resource and study guides for schemes of work or course units, which are made available to our students in the Classroom area on FROG.
+In collaboration with our teaching staff we produce Library resource and study guides for schemes of work or course units.

 Queensbury parents and the Academy Library